Metalroachtwo/haltech-uc10-dash/README.md

 ## Installation

-Due to uc10-dash's build design, it can be added to ALL cars by editing the `ext_config.ini`, here is an example for the T-Pain's RTR Vert:
+The uc10-dash's build design allows it to be added ALL cars by editing the `ext_config.ini`, here is an example for the T-Pain's RTR Vert:

 ## In ext_config.ini
 [INCLUDE: uc10.ini]